 1. In the bowl of a food processor, pulse the flour and salt briefly.
 Add the cubed butter and pulse, in short bursts, until the size of small peas.
 Add the egg and pulse.
-If the dough does not start to come together, add ice water while pulsing, one teaspoon at a time.
-(I added 3 teaspoons of ice water to my dough before the dough started to come together.)
+If the dough does not start to come together, add ice water while pulsing.
+(I added 3 tablespoons of ice water to my dough before the dough started to come together.)
 Do not over-process.

 2. Transfer the dough to a large sheet of plastic wrap, flatten into a large disc, wrap completely in plastic and place in refrigerator to chill at least 2 hours.

 1. Drizzle olive oil onto a skillet and warm over medium heat.
 Add the shallots and mushrooms; cook, while stirring occasionally, until the shallots are translucent and the mushrooms begin to soften.

 2. Stir the dried thyme into the mixture, then add a generous splash (to your liking) of the dry sherry.
 Continue to cook and stir over medium-low heat until most of the moisture has evaporated.
 Season with salt and freshly ground pepper and remove from the heat.
 Transfer to a container, and when it has cooled, place container in refrigerator until assembly.